Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-agnostic OOD Detection

 \subsection{Post-hoc OOD Detection Approaches}

 \textbf{Overview.} Given a well-trained model, this problem scenario involves utilizing only the intermediate results computed by the trained model during testing, without modifying any parameters of the model, to accomplish the OOD detection task.
 Post-hoc methods are favored for their lightweight nature, low computational costs, and the fact that they require minimal modifications to the model and objectives.
 Its main objective is to construct an effective scoring function that can accurately reflect the behavior of ID data.
 These characteristics make them highly desirable for convenient and straightforward deployment in practical scenarios.
+Post-hoc approaches are categorized into five types: \textit{Output-based}, \textit{Distance-based}, \textit{Gradient-based}, \textit{Feature-based} and \textit{Density-based}.
+Recent work on this type of problem has some recent progress.
+A summary of the key factors involved in such methods is given in Table ~\ref{components}.